ministryofjustice/laa-crime-means-assessment/README.md

 - targetPackage: what package the POJOs should belong to
 - includeJsr303Annotations: JSR-303/349 annotations (for schema rules like minimum, maximum, etc)
 - dateTimeType: What type to use instead of string
-- annotationStyle: The style of annotations to use in the generated Java types.
-In our case, we are using gson.